Books about cycling training program Online

 After I got my bike ready, I had to get myself ready.
 This is where a cycling training program comes in.
 I asked around and got together with some experienced cyclists who had already been in previous competitions.
 They said that a cycling training program comprised three aspects.
 These aspects are conditioning (or endurance), strength training and stretching.
 These three aspects are then infused into each of the four phases of any cycling training program.

 Cycling Training Program Phase 1 - Cardiovascular Conditioning

 This phase deals with cardiovascular conditioning.
-Beginners usually spend around 6 weeks on this phase, but one may decrease the duration if the trainee is fit.
+Beginners usually spend around 6 weeks on this phase, but one may decrease the duration of the trainee's fit.
 This phase builds cardiovascular and respiratory strength and capacity.
 This phase of the program requires the trainee to ride a stationary or regular bike once weekly, at a moderate pace lasting for twenty to forty minutes.

 The workout should increase in both sets and repetitions as the days go by.
-This will make it possible for a biker to hold a biking position for extended periods of time.
-The next aspect is stretching, which basically increases and lengthens the range of motion of the body, which ultimately decreases the likelihood of cycling injuries.
+This will make it possible for a biker to hold a biking position for extended periods.
+The next aspect is stretching, which increases and lengthens the range of motion of the body, which ultimately decreases the likelihood of cycling injuries.

 Cycling Training Program Phase 2 - Increase the Frequency